catalyst-cooperative/pudl/docs/dev_setup.rst

 Create and activate the pudl-dev conda environment
 -------------------------------------------------------------------------------

-Inside the newly cloned repository, you should see an ``environment.yml`` file, which specifies the ``pudl-dev`` ``conda`` environment.
+Inside the ``devtools`` directory of your newly cloned repository, you should see an ``environment.yml`` file, which specifies the ``pudl-dev`` ``conda`` environment.
 You can create that environment locally from within the main repository directory by running:

 .. code-block:: console

     $ conda update conda
     $ conda config --set channel_priority strict
-    $ conda env create --name pudl-dev --file environment.yml
+    $ conda env create --name pudl-dev --file devtools/environment.yml
     $ conda activate pudl-dev

 -------------------------------------------------------------------------------